Home / microfluidic reviews / Droplet & digital microfluidics / Liposome and Lipid Nanoparticle - An overview

 • Nanostructured lipid carriers or NLCs: particles with a core blend of solid and liquid lipids, favored for resisting the crystallization SLPs are prone to that pushes contents out of the particle.

 Liposomes are composed of one or more closed shells, or lamellae, made of a phospholipid bilayer and enclosing a small volume of aqueous liquid.
-Liposomes’ diameter ranges from tens of nanometres up to hundreds of micrometres depending on the production process and the application.
+Liposomes’ diameter ranges from tens of nanometres up to hundreds of micrometers depending on the production process and the application.
 [2]

 Fig 1 Liposome and Lipid nanoparticle